sri96/libexcelformula/readme.md

 ## Installation

 This library is in its very early stages.
-It supports the full grammar of Excel formulas.
-The only major thing it lacks is implementation of evaluators for all the built in Excel formulas or support for User Defined formulas.
+It will support the full grammar of Excel formulas.
+The only major thing it will lack is implementation of evaluators for all the built in Excel formulas or support for User Defined formulas.

-TO-DO: Add lib export instructions
+You can build this library using CMake

+* Go to CMake/ directory in the root of the folder
+* Generate the Makefile or Visual Studio soluion file
+* Build and install the static library

 ## How do I hack on this library?